Himanshu49Gaur/Python_Tools/IWP/Login_SignUp Page/readme.md

 ### Purpose

 The `style.css` file provides a consistent, modern, and responsive design for all pages in the application.
-It ensures a clean, user-friendly interface and improves the overall user experience across registration, login, and dashboard views[file:12][file:13][file:14].
+It ensures a clean, user-friendly interface and improves the overall user experience across registration, login, and dashboard views.

 ### Key Features